JonobaneL/Cocktails/README.md

 # Cocktails

+####Educational project
-Educational project.Website with information about different cocktails, their recipes and ingredients.
+Website with information about different cocktails, their recipes and ingredients.
 In this ptoject I used free API "TheCocktailDB" to get all the information.